 The Company enters into arrangements to deliver multiple products or services (multiple-elements).
-For a substantial majority of its sales, the Company applies software revenue recognition rules and allocates the total revenues among elements based on vendor-specific objective evidence ("VSOE") of the fair value of each element.
+For a substantial majority of its sales, the Company applies software revenue recognition rules and allocates the total revenue among elements based on vendor-specific objective evidence ("VSOE") of the fair value of each element.
 The Company recognizes revenue on a net basis excluding indirect taxes, such as sales tax and value added tax, collected from customers and remitted to government authorities.

-Revenues are derived from three sources:
+Revenue is derived from three sources:

-- (i) License fees, related to term (or time-based) licenses, perpetual software licenses, and other software subscription models including those from recently acquired companies; - (ii) Maintenance fees, related to email and phone support, bug fixes and unspecified software updates and upgrades released when, and if available during the maintenance term; and - (iii) Services fees from professional services related to implementation of the Company's software, reimbursable travel and training.
+- (i) License fees, related to term (or time-based) licenses, cloud-based subscriptions (also referred to as "subscriptions"), and perpetual software licenses; - (ii) Maintenance fees associated with term or perpetual licenses relate to email and phone support, bug fixes and unspecified software updates, and upgrades released when, and if, available during the maintenance term; and - (iii) Services fees from professional services relate to implementation of the Company's software, reimbursable travel, and training provided to our customers.

-Revenues are recognized when all of the following criteria are met:
+Revenue is recognized when all of the following criteria are met:

 - Persuasive evidence of an arrangement exists.
 Evidence of an arrangement consists of a written contract signed by both the customer and management prior to the end of the period. - Delivery or performance has occurred.
 The Company's software is delivered electronically to the customer.
 Delivery is considered to have occurred when the Company provides the customer access to the software along with login credentials. - Fees are fixed or determinable.
 The Company assesses whether a fee is fixed or determinable at the outset of the arrangement, primarily based on the payment terms associated with the transaction.
-Fees from term licenses are invoiced in annual or quarterly installments over the term of the agreement beginning on the effective date of the license.
+Fees from term licenses are invoiced in advance in annual or quarterly installments over the term of the agreement beginning on the effective date of the license and represent extended payment terms.
 A significant majority are invoiced annually.
+As a result, term license fees are not considered to be fixed and determinable until they become due or payment is received.
 Perpetual license fees are generally due between 30 and 60 days from delivery of software.
-Generally, the Company offers extended payment terms to its customers for term licenses.
-As a result, term license fees are not considered to be fixed and determinable until they become due or payment is received. - Collectability is probable.
+We offer extended payment terms in limited cases. - Collectability is probable or reasonably assured.
 Collectability is assessed on a customer-by-customer basis, based primarily on creditworthiness as determined by credit checks and analysis, as well as customer payment history.
 Payment terms generally range from 30 to 90 days from invoice date.
-If it is determined prior to revenue recognition that collection of an arrangement fee is not probable, revenues are deferred until collection becomes probable or cash is collected, assuming all other revenue recognition criteria are satisfied.
+If it is determined prior to revenue recognition that collection of an arrangement fee is not probable, revenue is deferred until collection becomes probable or reasonably assured, or cash is collected, assuming all other revenue recognition criteria are satisfied.

-VSOE of fair value does not exist for the Company's software licenses; therefore, the Company allocates revenues to software licenses using the residual method.
+VSOE of fair value does not exist for the Company's software licenses; therefore, the Company allocates revenue to software licenses using the residual method.
 Under the residual method, the amount recognized for license fees is the difference between the total fixed and determinable fees and the VSOE of fair value for the undelivered elements under the arrangement.